 Students, be a buddy to a special needs child.
-Volunteer work with the SNACS Program can lead to a paid job, like babysitting or camp counsellor.
+Volunteer work with the Wellness Activities at QHS or other local special needs services can lead to a paid job, like babysitting or camp counsellor.

 FOR MORE INFORMATION

-Open the SNACS pamphlet for a summary of the program, or the one-page description sheet.
+Open the WE Belong Pamphlet for a summary of the program, or the one-page description sheet.
 Learn more about the origins of the program.
 Questions?
-Please call the SNACS Program coordinator, at 418-572-5009.
+Please call the program coordinator, at 418-572-5009.